stormasm/nunotes/nu-cmd-lang-view.md

 ## Output of nu-cmd-lang

 nu-cmd-lang will only contain core_commands.
-Since we will no longer have access to a viewer here is what the output will look like.
+Since we will no longer have access to a viewer here is what the string output will look like.

 For more details you can check out [nu-cmd-lang](https://github.com/stormasm/nushell/tree/nulangtest)

-Without the viewers here what the string output looks like...

 ### version